SayHelloGmbH/progressive-wordpress/README.txt

 1. Please visit the "Status" section on the "About" page.
 Everything green?
 2. Are you using a device/browser that supports serviceworkers? [https://caniuse.com/#feat=serviceworkers](https://caniuse.com/#feat=serviceworkers)

-If they are both allright, please contact me at nico@sayhello.ch
+If they are both allright, please open an issue on [https://github.com/SayHelloGmbH/progressive-wordpress/issues](https://github.com/SayHelloGmbH/progressive-wordpress/issues)

 = Does it also work on iOS? =